If you’re a first-home buyer in Australia, there are ways you can secure a home with a 5% deposit. You could:

 A Lenders Mortgage Insurance (LMI) premium is usually charged by a lender when you borrow more than 80% of the purchase price.

-LMI premiums can vary from lender to lender because each of them have their own rate brackets.
+LMI premiums can vary from lender to lender because each one has its own rate brackets.

 For example, if you had a 5% deposit on a $600,000 property ($30,000), you could be paying more than $28,000 in LMI.